-You’ve done your research.
+You've done your research.
 You are prepared, everything is packed, and a new life awaits you.
-You’ve googled everything from “is Singapore a good place to live?” to “outstanding living room design ideas.”
-You have a new place waiting for you – all you need to do is move.
+You've googled everything from “is Singapore a good place to live?” to “outstanding living room design ideas.”
+You have a new home waiting for you – all you need to do is move.

 Moving is a huge task, and packing can be the most time-consuming component of a move.
-Planning ahead and thinking through your packing and moving options is a great tip to avoid the hassle of losing or damaging your belongings.
+Planning and thinking through your packing and moving options is a great tip to avoid the hassle of losing or damaging your belongings.

 - Declutter as you pack each room.
 We all have things that are no longer needed.

 - Make a list of how you want to pack each room, i.e., boxes, labels, numbers, etc.